ansible/ansible/docs/docsite/rst/intro_configuration.rst

 .. versionadded:: 2.4

 This allows restricting facts in their own namespace (under ansible_facts) instead of pushing them into the main.
 False by default.
-Can also be set via the environment variable `ANSIBLE_RESTRICT_FACTS`.
+Can also be set via the environment variable :envvar:`ANSIBLE_RESTRICT_FACTS`.
 Using `ansible_system` as an example:

 When False::